persteenolsen/pso-gatsby-blog-cms-two/src/posts/2026-01-26-python-fastapi-jwt-refresh-auth-demo.md

   - vite
 ---

-Python FastAPI with PostgreSQL and OpenAPI / Swagger serving Auth by JWT with Refresh Tokens - hosted at Vercel Cloud using Serverless Functions and implementing DevOps by GitHub + Vercel
+Python FastAPI with PostgreSQL and OpenAPI / Swagger serving Auth by JWT with Refresh Token Rotation - hosted at Vercel Cloud using Serverless Functions and implementing DevOps by GitHub + Vercel

 <p><a href="https://fastapi-jwt-refresh-token-auth.vercel.app/docs" target="_blank" title="FastAPI by OpenAPI serving Auth by JWT with Refresh Tokens">Try the demo by OpenAPI...</a></p>

 <p><a href="https://vue.fastapi.jwt.refresh.auth.persteenolsen.com" target="_blank" title="FastAPI by Vue SPA serving Auth by JWT with Refresh Tokens">Try the demo by Vue 3 SPA...</a></p>

-A Starter FastAPI + PostgreSQL + Auth by JWT with Refresh Tokens + Alembic + SQLAlchemy + OpenAPI - secured by HTTPS
+A Starter FastAPI + PostgreSQL + Auth by JWT with Refresh Token Rotation + Alembic + SQLAlchemy + OpenAPI - secured by HTTPS

 CI / CD by VS Code + GitHub + Vercel Cloud